lorieri/marginall/how-to-en.md

 <img src="https://c2.staticflickr.com/2/1739/40672888030_507ab3bd54_z.jpg">

 If you want to use two instruments at the same time, like a guitar and a bass guitar, just get another pedal.

+If you build one, tell us, send pictures, [open an issue in the project](https://github.com/lorieri/marginall/issues/new).